GDQuest/godot-steering-ai-framework/README.md

 - [Example usage](#example-usage)
 <!-- markdown-toc end -->

+## Getting the framework

+This repository contains just the framework to make it easy for you to install it.

+You should also check out the [Steering AI Framework Demos](https://github.com/GDQuest/godot-steering-ai-framework-demos) repository!
+It contains many demos to learn to use the framework and see what you can achieve with it.

 ## Introduction

 In the 1990s, [Craig Reynolds](http://www.red3d.com/cwr/) developed algorithms for common AI behaviors.
 They allowed AI agents to seek out or flee from a target, follow a pre-defined path, or face in a particular direction.
 They were simple, repeatable tasks that could be broken down into programming algorithms, which made them easy to reuse, maintain, combine, and extend.